 - The coolant enters the reactor vessel at the inlet nozzle and hits against the core barrel.

-- From the bottom of the pressure vessel, the flow is reversed up through the core in order to pass through the fuel assemblies, where the coolant temperature increases as it passes through the fuel rods.
+- The flow is reversed up through the core from the bottom of the pressure vessel to pass through the fuel assemblies, where the coolant temperature increases as it passes through the fuel rods.